MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

     Get-CsTeamsCallingPolicy
     ```

-4. Look for the built-in policy where all calling policies are disabled.
+4. Look for the built-in policy where all calling features are turned off.
 It looks like this.

     ```
     Identity                        : Tag:DisallowCalling